 Theology, Religion, and Philosophy of Religion

-Theology: the study of faith tradition(s) from within.
-Students are invited to analyse the major texts, thinkers, teachings and practices of particular religious traditions, and to apply their knowledge of these theological issues in discussing wider topics, eg. politics, literature, aesthetics, hermeneutics, and ethics.
+Theology is the study of faith tradition(s) from within and students are invited to analyse the major texts, thinkers, teachings and practices of particular religious traditions, and to apply their knowledge of these theological issues in discussing wider topics, eg. politics, literature, aesthetics, hermeneutics, and ethics.

-Religion: our degree enables students to consider sociological, anthropological, textual, and historical approaches to the study of religion.
-Students have the opportunity to consider how social scientists, historians and anthropologists—each using different methodologies particular to their disciplines—analyse and account for religion as a force in the world, both today and in the past.
-Students can pick from papers which look at the interface between religious life and social, political, familial, national, and global structures.
+Religion enables students to consider sociological, anthropological, textual, and historical approaches to the study of religion.
+Undergraduates have the opportunity to consider how social scientists, historians and anthropologists—each using different methodologies particular to their disciplines—analyse and account for religion as a force in the world, both today and in the past.
+There are papers which look at the interface between religious life and social, political, familial, national, and global structures.
 Students will also study a scriptural language in the first year of their degree, and will be introduced to the critical study of biblical texts and themes.

-Philosophy of Religion: the philosophical study of religious traditions, concepts and practices from the ‘outside’.
+Philosophy of Religion involves the study of religious traditions, concepts and practices from the ‘outside’.
 Students will analyse and explore a series of problems concerning language, being, and knowledge.
 They will develop a knowledge of major thinkers, theories and ideas, and the critical insight to discuss these in detail.

-Corpus has a long and distinguished tradition in theology and religious studies, a tradition that is currently stronger than ever.
-We provide a supportive and stimulating atmosphere in which to study the diverse range of sub-fields and approaches that make up this inter-disciplinary subject – one of vital importance to understanding the contemporary world.
+The College has a long and distinguished tradition in theology and religious studies, a tradition that is currently stronger than ever.
+We provide a supportive and stimulating atmosphere in which to study the diverse range of sub-fields and approaches that make up this inter-disciplinary subject.

-Corpus offers a beautiful setting in which to study theology, including a stunning new undergraduate library, located close to the centre of Cambridge and to the Divinity Faculty, with a friendly and stimulating group of undergraduate theologians.
+We are located close to the centre of Cambridge and to the Divinity Faculty.
 We nurture our students academically by offering booster work in languages or exam technique when required, but we also challenge them, inviting them to strive and do their best, offering book and travel grants to allow them to reach beyond the parameters of their course in Cambridge.
-In this atmosphere, our students flourish.
-Overall, Corpus is one of the most congenial and supportive Colleges at which to study theology.
+Overall, Corpus is one of the most congenial and supportive Colleges at which to study TRPR.